 Request a Class Visit by an ACT Representative

 We will be happy to visit one or more of your classes to describe our services and answer student questions.
 After a planning meeting with you, we can also perform longer writing tutorials or writing workshops.
-To have a 10 - 15 minute presentation, please complete the online Class Visit Request Form link.
+To have a 10 - 15 minute presentation, please complete the Class Visit Request Form.
 All fields are required, excluding the last text box, labeled Specific Instructions/Requests.
 You use the same form for our longer tutorials or workshops.
-Link to Class Visit Request form.

 Recommend a Student to Become a Tutor or Peer Leader

 Tutor and Peer Leader applicants to the ACT must have a recommendation from CSU instructor or supervisor who has knowledge relevant to the applicant's abilities to excel in his or her subject area and to work with peers in understanding and explaining disciplinary concepts.
 Please complete the ACT Recommendation Form for a Tutor or Peer Leader Applicant to submit your support of an applicant.

 Use ACT Description in Your Syllabus